 The control processor uses a full-duplex Universal Asynchronous Receiver/Transmitter (UART) for communications with either the RS-232 / RS-485 remote command port or with a separate VT100 type "console" terminal device connected to the modem.
+In addition a USB control interface is provided.

-The control processor has provisions for communicating with another PSM-4900 modem for implementation of Automatic Uplink Power Control (AUPC).
+The control processor has provisions for communicating with another PSM-500 modem for implementation of Automatic Uplink Power Control (AUPC).
 The channel for this communications is normally provided by equipping the unit with the optional IBS multiplexer interface card.